 What makes you different from other treatment centers?

-There are 4 main points that distinguish us from the others:
+There are 4 main points that distinguish us from other drug and alcohol rehab centers.

 1. Our systemic and comprehensive approach to treatment.

-This innovative, evidence-based, and now proven successful program is the reason we are referred by professionals from around the country.
+This innovative, evidence-based, and now proven successful program is the reason our Malibu recovery center is referred clients by professionals from around the country.

 2. The quality of our staff and practitioners.

-We spend time working together and train to work together to create a powerful team that surrounds each patient and executes their treatment plan.
+We spend time working together and train to work together to create a powerful team that surrounds each client and executes their treatment plan.
 Additionally, our Primary Therapists all have doctorate degrees in psychology, and our Case Managers all have at least a Master’s degree.
 No other treatment center can boast such an educational level of its front line clinical staff.

 Why is treatment so expensive?

-Successful addiction treatment is a complex and resource-intensive process.
-Doing it well requires excellent staff, lots of time and good individual support and management.
+Successful drug and alcohol addiction treatment is a complex and resource-intensive process.
+Doing it well requires excellent staff, lots of time, and good individual support and management.
 (Anyone who tells you “it’s simple” is just trying to sell you something.)

 The need for these resources is why addiction treatment cost so much.

-You may want to also ask yourself, ‘How much does rehab cost as opposed to the cost of addiction?’
-The cost of addiction can be measured in lost income, health care costs, lost opportunities, lost jobs, lost relationships and on and on.
-In a monetary comparison it has been estimated the cost of treatment is about one tenth of the cost of addiction.
+You may want to also ask yourself, “How much does rehab cost as opposed to the cost of addiction?”
+The cost of addiction can be measured in lost income, health care costs, lost opportunities, lost jobs, lost relationships, and on and on.
+In monetary comparison it has been estimated that the cost of treatment is about one-tenth of the cost of addiction.

-Years of lost salaries, lost business opportunity, legal costs of DUI, and divorce, medical bills, property damage and liability for accidents, increased insurance costs, etc.—all these unpleasant events and more potentially await.
-Just because you have not had most of these happen, it does not mean they are not going to- very soon- if you do not get treatment.
+Years of lost salaries, lost business opportunity, legal costs of DUI, divorce, medical bills, property damage and liability for accidents, increased insurance costs, etc.—all these unpleasant events and more potentially await.
+Just because you have not had most of these happen, it does not mean they are not going to—very soon—if you do not get treatment.